Agility is a fun, fast-paced dog sport that will allow you and your dog become a true team!

 The combination of mental and physical exercise will provide an energy outlet for your dog that will leave him calm and tired for many hours.

-In our classes your dog will learn how to navigate the different obstacles (ranging from tunnels, flying over jumps, going over the seesaw to weaving the slalom poles) safely, and you will be taught how to guide your dog through the course.
+In our classes your dog will learn how to navigate the obstacle course (ranging from tunnels and jumps over the seesaw and the tire jump to weaving though the slalom poles) safely, and you will be taught how to guide your dog through the course.

 Dogs catch on very quickly to this type of sport that seems to come naturally to them, and most dogs are running small courses by the third class.

-We teach many exercises that you can rehearse at home even with no access to agility equipment – as well as renting out our field for the ones who want to practice in between classes.
+We teach many exercises that you can rehearse at home even with no access to agility equipment.
+This way you can practice with your advancing dog in between lessons.

 Dogs should not start work on agility obstacles before they are 6 months old.
 Until they are finished growing (depending on the breed that is typically between 1 and 2 years) we will be using extra care to keep the jumps and injury hazard low.
+We will not yet teach them weaving between the upright poles.
+In AKC Agility, dogs are not actually allowed to compete on a whole course until they are 15 months old.
 But even puppies can have a lot of fun and learning experiences on the agility field, as well as gaining socialization from the lessons.

-Our outdoor agility field in Cedar Crest (located just 15min from Albuquerque in the beautiful Sandia mountains) features every piece of equipment.
+Our outdoor agility field in Edgewood (located just 20min from Albuquerque in the beautiful Sandia mountains) features every piece of equipment.